Haven-1 Lab

 Product return

-Deliver and return products and samples from space via SpaceX Dragon spacecraft.
+Deliver and return products and samples from space via a SpaceX Dragon spacecraft.

 Partner network

-Vast's partners represent some of the foremost experts in the microgravity environment, harnessing Vast’s flexible schedule and commercial operation.
+Vast's partners are some of the foremost experts in the development of microgravity payloads.

-Yuri’s ScienceTaxi can accommodate up to 38 experiment units, known as ScienceShells, and will provide scientists with a powerful tool for studying the effects of microgravity on various biological systems, enabling a wide range of experiments to be conducted in the Haven-1 Lab.
+Yuri’s ScienceTaxi can accommodate up to 38 experiment units, known as ScienceShells.
+The ScienceTaxi will provide scientists with a powerful tool for studying the effects of microgravity on various biological systems, enabling a wide range of experiments to be conducted in the Haven-1 Lab.

 Redwire ADSEP4

-Redwire’s Advanced Space Experiment Processor 4 (ADSEP4) is a fully automated, multi-use processing facility used to conduct a variety of life and physical science research and small-batch biotechnology production in microgravity, with a capacity of up to four sample processing cassettes for pharmaceutical research and manufacturing.
+Redwire’s Advanced Space Experiment Processor 4 (ADSEP4) is a fully automated, multi-use processing facility that is used to conduct a variety of life and physical science research.
+The facility also supports small-batch biotechnology production in microgravity, with a capacity of up to four sample processing cassettes for pharmaceutical research and manufacturing.

 Interstellar Lab Eden 1.0